mondradiko/mdo-core/BUILDING.md

 Create directories in root for each library to put their source in:

-SDL2
-libuv
+-SDL2
+-libuv
-openxr (additonally create a jsoncpp dir in the openxr dir) flecs cmocka tracy
+-openxr (additonally create a jsoncpp dir in the openxr dir) -flecs
+-cmocka
+-tracy

 set each (Library_name)__DIR__ variable to each library directory in root, Configure; confirm your Shaders folder contains debug.frag, debug.vert, be sure to ask Marceline for the latest .SPV shaders (join our discord!)
 Configure, Generate.